jacksleight/statamic-bonus-routes/README.md

 This Statamic addon allows you to easily define additional dynamic collection and taxonomy routes that can be mounted anywhere.
 This is useful for things like:

-* Adding a registration page below entry pages in an events collection
+* Adding registration pages below entry pages in an events collection
 * Adding year or month archive pages above entry pages in blog collection
 * Mounting a news collection to different sectors within a site
 * Customising taxonomy urls